Course Descriptions G-I

 Prerequisite: World History I or II or Modern Global Studies

-This course surveys the major events, personalities, and periods of American History.
-Emphasis is on the concepts and trends of historical development.
-Critical thinking skills, historical analysis, and research are used throughout the class.
+Students in United States History AP examine the major events, personalities, and periods of American History.
+Emphasis is placed on developing historical thinking skills such as analyzing sources and making historical connections to develop historical arguments based on reasoned evidence.
 Students are encouraged to take the Advanced Placement Examination administered by the College Board and may receive college credit for satisfactory scores.
-Students will take the Virginia and U.S. History End-of-Course SOL test.
+Students may take the Virginia and U.S. History End-of-Course SOL test to earn a verified credit.

 H459 Virginia and U.S. History